opendocsg/slw-judgments-backfill/2014_SGHC_210/report.md

  (1) For the avoidance of doubt it is hereby declared that nothing in these Rules shall be deemed to limit or affect the inherent powers of the Court to make any order as may be necessary to prevent injustice or to prevent an abuse of the process of the Court.

 61     I was again of the view that it would be unfair to grant the stay under the court’s inherent jurisdiction.
 As observed by Asst Prof Goh Yihan in his article “The Inherent Jurisdiction and Inherent Powers of the Singapore Courts: Rethinking the Limits of their Exercise” [2011] SJLS 178 at p 207, the inherent jurisdiction of the court is meant to ensure that the court has the proper authority to deal effectively with an abuse of its process or the compromise of justice through written law.
-This is also the position in _Heng Joo See v Ho Pol Ling_ [1993] 2 SLR(R) 763 where Punch Coomaraswamy J held at [24]–[25] that:
+This is also the position in _Heng Joo See v Ho Pol Ling_ <span class="citation">[1993] 2 SLR(R) 763</span> where Punch Coomaraswamy J held at [24]–[25] that:

  24 Master Jacob describes the inherent [power] “as being the reserve or fund of powers, a residual source of powers, which the court may draw upon as necessary whenever it is just or equitable to do so, and in particular to ensure the observance of the due process of law, to prevent improper vexation or oppression, to do justice between the parties and to secure a fair trial between them”.